 Influenza-like illness activity remains within the average threshold.
-The total influenza-like illness (ILI) proportion measured by VicSPIN is now similar to the same time in 2017, despite higher than usual activity early in the season.
+The total influenza-like illness (ILI) proportion measured by VicSPIN this week is higher than for the same time in 2018, but lower than in 2017, despite higher than usual activity early in the season.

-The number of notified cases of laboratory confirmed influenza is thirteen times higher than at the same time in 2018 and almost seven times higher than in 2017.
-The majority of notified cases are type A (87%), and type A cases are older than type B cases; 33% of type B cases are aged less than 10 years compared to 21% of type A cases, and 17% of type A cases are aged 65 years and older compared to 4% of type B cases.
+The number of notified cases of laboratory confirmed influenza is thirteen times higher than at the same time in 2018 and four times higher than in 2017.
+The majority of notified cases are type A (86%), and type A cases are older than type B cases; 33% of type B cases are aged less than 10 years compared to 21% of type A cases, and 17% of type A cases are aged 65 years and older compared to 4% of type B cases.

-Twenty-seven swabs were received from VicSPIN this week, of which 48% were positive for influenza.
+Twenty-five swabs were received from VicSPIN this week, of which 32% were positive for influenza.
 To date, influenza A(H3) was co-detected with A(H1N1)pdm09 in one case.
 In four additional cases, influenza was co-detected with another respiratory virus.